Harleys in Hawaii: Critical reception

-Dani Blum from Pitchfork believed that Perry remains "[a] master at executing proven chart-topping formulas".
-He praised Perry's vocals and deemed the track "[a] standard, breezy pop: a gently writhing beat".
+Dani Blum from Pitchfork believed that Perry remains a "master at executing proven chart-topping formulas".
+She praised Perry's vocals and deemed the track a "standard, breezy pop: a gently writhing beat".
 Mike Wass of Idolator wrote that Perry "switches it up with a soft and sexy bop" after "delivering a double dose of emotional pure-pop" with her previous singles "Never Really Over" and "Small Talk".
 He also stated that the song is "a mid-tempo earworm" and a "refreshingly grown pop song" despite its "kitsch title".
 Louise Bruton from The Irish Times described the song as "hazy and oddly brilliant".
 "Harleys in Hawaii" was deemed as a highlight on Smile by Stephen Thomas Erlewine of AllMusic.
-John Dolan of Rolling Stone described "Harleys In Hawaii" as "[a] cute island R&B escapade".
+John Dolan of Rolling Stone described "Harleys In Hawaii" as a "cute island R&B escapade".

 Chart performance

-"Harleys in Hawaii" debuted at number one in the New Zealand Hot Singles chart, 67 in Scotland and 71 in Canada.
-The song did not chart on the Billboard Hot 100, but landed at number ten on the Bubbling Under Hot 100.
+"Harleys in Hawaii" reached number one in the New Zealand Hot Singles chart, 67 in Scotland, and 71 in Canada.
+Within the United States, the song charted at number ten on the Bubbling Under Hot 100, and has been certified gold by the Recording Industry Association of America for equivalent sales of 500,000 units in the United States.

-In the United Kingdom, the song debuted at No. 45 on the Official Singles Chart in October 2019.
+In the United Kingdom, the song debuted at number 45 on the Official Singles Chart in October 2019.
 It saw resurgence in sales and streams in September 2021, where its chart sales rose 426% month-on-month.
 A part of this can be attributed to the song going viral on TikTok.
-The track was streamed 215,000 times in the UK, a large increase from the 25,000 average weekly streams it was getting earlier in the year prior to going viral.
+The track was streamed 215,000 times within the nation, a large increase from the 25,000 average weekly streams it was getting earlier in the year prior to going viral.
+In September 2023, two years after it initially went viral on TikTok, the song resurged in popularity once again with a viral powder-room performance of the song, as part of her series "Potty Jams", in which she belted out her songs in a bathroom.
+The song received a weekly streaming boost, nearly twice as much as before, at 1.14 million streams within the United States in the week ending September 28.
+The viral performance had also received millions of TikTok streams.

 Impact

 Mark Gardiner from The New York Times noted the song's marketing value for the Harley-Davidson company.
 He said that "Harleys in Hawaii" has been viewed extensively by a demographic that "the motorcycle maker has had a hard time reaching."
 According to Business Insider, the publicity is estimated to be worth over $40 million for Harley-Davidson.
-In 2021, the song became a popular TikTok trend.